LMQFormer: A Laplace-Prior-Guided Mask Query Transformer for Lightweight Snow Removal: Experiments and Analysis

 \subsubsection{Comparison on Real-World Dataset}

 Fig. \ref{Figure9} shows the effects of snow removal in real-world.
-The quality results of local details show that other snow removal methods lose details and have poor repair effects, which do not work well in the real-world scenarios.
-In contrast, our algorithm has the best snow removal effect in all cases, with almost no repairing traces in the details.
+The qualitative results show that other snow removal methods lose details and have repair effects, which do not work well in the real-world scenarios.
+In contrast, our algorithm has the best snow removal effect with almost no repairing traces in the details.
 It confirms the excellent generalization performance of our proposed algorithm in real-world.